Skip to main content

 What is RuntimeRebel?

 RuntimeRebel is an automated cybersecurity intelligence platform that aggregates, analyzes, and delivers real-time threat data to security professionals.
-We monitor major threat feeds around the clock and use AI-powered analysis to surface actionable intelligence.
+We monitor 12 curated threat feeds around the clock and use AI-powered analysis to surface actionable intelligence.

 How often is threat intelligence updated?

-Our ingestion pipeline runs every 4 hours, pulling from 8+ major security news sources and intelligence feeds.
+Our ingestion pipeline runs every 4 hours, pulling from 12 curated security news sources and intelligence feeds.
 New articles, CVE data, and threat level calculations are committed automatically.

 What sources does RuntimeRebel monitor?

-We ingest from The Hacker News, BleepingComputer, CISA Advisories, SecurityWeek, Krebs on Security, Dark Reading, Schneier on Security, and Naked Security.
+We ingest from The Hacker News, BleepingComputer, CISA Advisories, SecurityWeek, Krebs on Security, Dark Reading, Schneier on Security, CrowdStrike Blog, Google/Mandiant Threat Intel, SANS Internet Storm Center, Google Project Zero, and Recorded Future.
 Sources are continuously evaluated for quality and coverage.

 Is RuntimeRebel free to use?